gokrazy/gokrazy/README.md

 gokr-packer -overwrite=/dev/sdx github.com/gokrazy/hello
 ```

-Then, put the SD card into your Raspberry Pi 3 and power it up!
-Once
+Then, put the SD card into your Raspberry Pi 3 or 4 and power it up!
+Once the
-the Raspberry Pi 3 has booted (takes about 10 seconds), you should be
+Raspberry Pi 3 or 4 has booted (takes about 10 seconds), you should be able to
-able to reach the gokrazy web interface at the URL which `gokr-packer`
+reach the gokrazy web interface at the URL which `gokr-packer` printed.
-printed.

 Under the hood, `gokr-packer`…